Earthquake

 What Victoria’s earthquake tells us about the safety of our structures

-Australia has earthquake safety regulations, but University of Melbourne experts say the earthquake reminds us about the safety of our buildings and structures.
+Australia has earthquake safety regulations for buildings, but Wednesday’s earthquake reminds us to be informed about the safety of our structures

 Q&A: 4 things you need to know about Victoria’s earthquake